Chilaquiles Rojos (Red Chilaquiles)

 This post may contain affiliate links.
 We only promote products we actually use and truly love!

 Chilaquiles rojos, or red chilaquiles, are an easy and nutritious meal you can enjoy anytime of day.
-Whip these up for a delicious breakfast, lunch, or dinner for two!
+Whip these up for a delicious breakfast, lunch, or dinner for two in just 15 minutes!

-Chilaquiles rojos with scrambled eggs, beans, avocado, and crema.
+Chilaquiles rojos with scrambled eggs, beans, cubed avocado, and lime crema.

 After making chilaquiles verdes at home, we’ve been dying to try chilaquiles rojos!
 This red sauce version of our favorite Mexican brunch food is so savory and satisfying, it might just be our new go-to (sorry, verde sauce).